Quicr/laps/docs/peering.md

 the subscribe.
 This will trigger SNS and forwarding plane to be built.
 This is performed based on the subscribe and publisher accepting that subscribe by sending a subscribe OK back to the s-relay.

 ## Messages Formats
-Peering transmits wire format messages.
 This section defines all the peering messages and their encoded wire format.

 ### Connect Message